-Infantile hemangioma (IH) is the most common tumor of infancy, affecting 10 to 12% of infants by age 1 yr.
-IH is present at birth in 10 to 20% of affected infants and almost always within the first several weeks of life; occasionally, deeper lesions may not be apparent until a few months after birth.
-Size and vascularity increase rapidly, usually peaking at about age 1 yr.
+Infantile hemangioma is the most common tumor of infancy, affecting 10 to 12% of infants by age 1 year.
+Infantile hemangioma is present at birth in 10 to 20% of affected infants and almost always within the first several weeks of life; occasionally, deeper lesions may not be apparent until a few months after birth.
+Size and vascularity increase rapidly, usually peaking at about age 1 year.

 Superficial lesions have a bright red appearance; deeper lesions have a bluish color.
 Lesions can bleed or ulcerate from minor trauma; ulcers may be painful.

-IH in certain locations can interfere with function.
+Infantile hemangiomas in certain locations can interfere with function.
 Lesions on the face or oropharynx may interfere with vision or obstruct the airway; those near the urethral meatus or anus may interfere with elimination.
 A periocular hemangioma in an infant is considered an emergency and should be attended to promptly to avoid permanent visual defects.
-Lumbosacral hemangiomas may be a sign of underlying neurologic or GU anomalies.
+Lumbosacral hemangiomas may be a sign of underlying neurologic or genitourinary anomalies.

-Lesions slowly involute starting at 12 to 18 mo, decreasing in size and vascularity.
-Generally, IH involute by 10%/yr of age (eg, 50% by age 5, 60% by age 6), with maximal involution by age 10.
+Lesions slowly involute starting at 12 to 18 months, decreasing in size and vascularity.
+Generally, infantile hemangiomas involute by 10%/year of age (eg, 50% by age 5, 60% by age 6), with maximal involution by age 10.
 Involuted lesions commonly have a yellowish or telangiectatic color and a wrinkled or lax fibrofatty texture.
 Residual changes are almost always proportional to the lesion’s maximal size and vascularity.

 There is no universal infantile hemangioma treatment recommendation.
 Because most lesions resolve spontaneously, observation is usually indicated before initiating treatment.
 Treatment should be considered for lesions that